chat icon

 I was outside the house when I got the call, but as soon as I got the call, I rushed home in the excitement that I needed to get ready to bring him home.
 Suddenly, after half an hour, he started Vomiting with blood and left for his heavenly abode.

-I could not accept this news because just before half an hour, I had got a call that he will be discharged, but now everyone was saying that he expired.
+I could not accept this news because just half an hour before, I had received a call that he would be discharged.
+But now everyone was saying that he had passed away.
 I was numb at that time.
-The people who got to know about his demise started coming home, but I was just roaming here and there, not able to understand what was going on.
-I could not believe what has happened until I saw the ambulance coming and saw my dad in front of me.
+People who had heard about his passing started coming home, but I was just wandering around, unable to understand what was happening.
+I could not believe what had happened until I saw the ambulance arriving and saw my dad in front of me.
 I broke down and cried non-stop.
-I was utterly blank after seeing his body in front of me.
-I never knew that those little moments of extreme happiness due to his discharge news would convert into something like this.
+I felt utterly blank after seeing his body in front of me.
+I never knew that those moments of extreme happiness due to his discharge news would turn into something like this.

 We took him to his funeral pyre, and as soon as we pushed him for cremation, we were completely shattered.
-When he was in front of us, at least we felt that he was with us, but after the cremation, we realized that we would not be able to see him or touch him again.
-I cannot express that feeling in words.
+While he was in front of us, we still felt his presence, but after the cremation, the reality sank in that we would not be able to see or touch him again.
+I cannot put into words the depth of that feeling.

 Clowning helped me to cope up

-I never thought that I would ever be able to cope up.
-I used to cry every night for two years.
+I never thought I would be able to cope.
+For two years, I cried every night.
 I changed a lot and became very quiet.
-I wanted to focus on my career for my family.
-I moved to Ahmedabad and started a job.
-Later, I came to know that my colleague Mr Jitendra Lunia went to the hospital in a clown get-up.
-I saw some of his pictures, where he was in the hospital as a clown, but I could not find out what it was.
-I asked him what that was, and he said it was clowning.
+Wanting to focus on my family, I moved to Ahmedabad and started a job.
+Later, I found out that my colleague, Mr. Jitendra Lunia, went to the hospital dressed as a clown.
+I saw some pictures of him in clown attire at the hospital but didn't understand what it was about.
+When I asked him, he explained that it was clowning.

-I asked him what clowning meant, but he said he would love to show me rather than explaining in words.
-We took off on Saturday and went for clowning.
-The first time when I entered the hospital, I was reminded of all the previous incidents with my father, but I tried to control myself anyhow.
-When I entered the ward, I could not believe that it was a hospital ward, but then I realized it was indeed the hospital ward.
+I asked him what clowning meant, but he said he would love to show me instead of explaining it in words.
+We set off on Saturday and went for clowning.
+The first time I entered the hospital, memories of previous incidents with my father flooded back, but I tried to control myself.
+As I entered the ward, I couldn't believe it was a hospital ward, but then I realized it was indeed one.

-There were many volunteers doing clowning for cancer patients in their own way.
+There were many volunteers engaging in clowning for cancer patients in their own unique ways.
 I was surprised to see how cancer patients were laughing and dancing with the cannulas in their hands.
-It didn't look like a cancer patients' ward.
-I never saw such a thing in my life, so I was a little uncomfortable for the first time, but I decided to join clowning from that day onwards.
+It didn't resemble a cancer patients' ward.
+It was a sight I had never witnessed before, so I felt a bit uneasy at first, but I made the decision to join clowning from that day onwards.

 When I was about to leave, I saw volunteers sitting in a circle.
 They called me and asked me to join them.
 They said it was a circle of reflection to share everything we experienced or felt while clowning or even in our lives.
 I feel that this reflection circle should also happen in our day-to-day life so that we can take off our masks and express everything we went through during the day.